cipherstash/encrypt-query-language/docs/reference/INDEX.md

 If you're using n-gram as a token filter, then a token that is already shorter than the `tokenLength` parameter will be kept as-is when indexed, and so a search for that short token will match that record.
 However, if that same short string only appears as a part of a larger token, then it will not match that record.
-In general, therefore, you should try to ensure that the string you search for is at least as long as the `tokenLength` of the index, except in the specific case where you know that there are shorter tokens to match, _and_ you are explicitly OK with not returning records that have that short string as part of a larger token.
+Try to ensure that the string you search for is at least as long as the `tokenLength` of the index, except in the specific case where you know that there are shorter tokens to match, _and_ you are explicitly OK with not returning records that have that short string as part of a larger token.

 #### Options for ste_vec indexes (`opts`)